 You not only need to have a firm idea of who your target market is, but should also be well aware what unique value you will be offering to them in form of business (product or service)?
 Sure, you think your idea is unique and you can make it work since no one has yet offered it like you plan to, but ask yourself, why haven’t it’s been done before?
 Discuss it with peers and family, collect their feedback, both positive and negative, and then make a backup plan.

 Assemble your team

 You need to select your team carefully, don’t go for sheep.
 A new unique idea will need a diverse dynamic team to pull it off.
 You need people who not only share your vision but also have a unique skill set that adds real value to your business idea.
 But beware, people who are visionary have a knack for breaking rules, therefore make sure you get the right mix and never forget to marijuana hair test your workers if you have any before hiring, your business can’t afford any derailments in its initial stage.

 Acquire dynamic skill

-	Instead of clear division of work, let everyone have a taste of each other’s
+Instead of a clear division of work, let everyone have a taste of each other’s domain.

-	domain.
 This will benefit your team and business tremendously.
-Not only will

-	they acquire new skills, your team will question old standard procedures and

-	innovate new ones specifically tailored for your business that has potential of

-	making exponential improvements in efficiency.
-Also, you won’t rely on a

-	specific group to complete a task, as others can actively substitute for them.

-	It also means your team will come closer, build trust, share experience and

-	learn more than your competition.
-Survival depends on continuous evolution and

-	this can’t be more true in today’s cut throat business world.
+Not only will they acquire new skills, your team will question old standard procedures and innovate new ones specifically tailored for your business that has potential of making exponential improvements in efficiency.
+Also, you won’t rely on a specific group to complete a task, as others can actively substitute for them.
+It also means your team will come closer, build trust, share experience and learn more than your competition.
+Survival depends on continuous evolution and this can’t be truer in today’s cut-throat business world.